Simone Barbieri

 Simone Barbieri (born 29 November 1992) is an Italian archer who competes in barebow events.

 Biography

 Barbieri won the silver medal in the men's team event at the 2022 European Indoor Championships held in Laško, Slovenia.
 He returned in the 2024 edition as the top seed, winning the bronze medal in the individual event and gold medal in the team event.
-Later in the year, he won the silver medal in the individual event at the 2024 World 3D Archery Championships.
+Later in the year, he won the silver medal in the individual event at the 2024 World Archery 3D Championships.
 Barbieri entered the 2025 European Indoor Championships, winning the silver medal in the individual event and once again the gold medal in the team event.
 Several months later, he competed in the 2025 World Games.
 Having led the standings in the ranking round, he reached the final he won the gold medal in the men's individual event.